FAQSTMJ & SLEEP THERAPY CENTRE OF NEW HAMPSHIRE

 I’ve already tried splints and they didn’t work, what’s different about your treatment?

 We utilize orthotics or orthopedic appliances that are specifically designed for each patient and made using the only peer-reviewed bite technique.
 We only rely on them for 12 weeks or less to decompress the jaw joint as it is rehabilitated.

 Why do I have to wear appliances day and night?
 And why 2 different appliances?

 We try to create the necessary stability required to treat abnormalities and restore the health of the jaw joints.
 This stability, support, and protection are needed during the day and at night.
 Our body reacts differently when we’re awake than when we’re sleeping, for this reason, different appliances are needed when you are awake versus when you are sleeping.

 Why do I have to wear the appliance when I eat?

-My child has started to have night terrors and is very moody, why was I referred to the TMJ & Sleep Therapy Centre of Montana?
+My child has started to have night terrors and is very moody.
+Why was I referred to the TMJ & Sleep Therapy Centre of New Hampshire?

 Are TMJ specialists medical physicians or dentists?

 Dr. Meyer is a dental physician.
 She is certified in craniofacial pain and dental sleep medicine.
 It is vital that any doctor offering these services has undergone specialized training and has years of experience.